 Organizations need to solve for increasing pressure on IT to open up bandwidth for delivering connected, personalized experiences for all of their consumers — from customers to partners to employees to developers.
 Ensuring an excellent consumer experience remains the constant challenge that companies will face in the new decade, which will directly impact business performance.
 Delivering a personalized and reliable customer experience, according to 93% of business executives, will be critical to the overall business performance.
 Also, consumer expectations are rising rapidly.
 Users are focusing on products and services that meet their needs and expectations through smart, immediate, and easy-to-use procedures, with no friction between different channels and no geographical constraints.

 Over the years, the top drivers for advanced digital transformation efforts have consistently revolved around two things:

 Now, competing for new market opportunities also becomes paramount.
 More than half of the companies we surveyed reported that they are investing in growth opportunities in new markets, making it the leading driver for digital transformation efforts.
 Studying evolving customer behaviours and preferences rank second at 46%.
 The third leading driver is increased competitive pressure (41%).

-The reality is that customer touch points must be updated continuously as fractured, dated, or unintuitive ones impair the customer experience and introduce fissures into customer relationships and loyalty over time.
+Customer touch points must be updated continuously as fractured, dated, or unintuitive ones impair the customer experience.
 As such, CX-focused efforts represent a significant cluster of short and long-term digital transformation priorities to enable a more customer-centric and real-time infrastructure.

-While older, more mature foundational technologies will continue to find themselves at the center of most digital transformation initiatives, especially in the enterprise, I believe that these ten specific trends will both dominate digital transformation discussions and inform the trajectory of successful digital transformation programs in 2021.
+While older, more mature foundational technologies will continue to find themselves at the center of most digital transformation initiatives, especially in the enterprise, I believe that these ten specific trends will both dominate digital transformation discussions and inform the trajectory of successful digital transformation trends in 2021.
 If you were looking for a cheat-sheet of the ten most critical business trends to prepare for 2021, this is it.